openSUSE/portusctl/README.md

 % zypper install portusctl
 ```

+It is required at least Go 1.8.x in order to install `portusctl`.

 ## Development

 You could build this project as any other Go binary with `go build`, but this is